Foxlider/Eva/README.md

  - quote		Quote a specified tweet
  - help			Displays the bot's help on commands
  - logLvl		Changes the severity level of console messages
+ - role			Give the user the Photograph Role
+ - send			Send pictures to Twitter.

  # [ Changelog ]